deathbymigas/auto-annotated-portfolio/content/pages/index.md

       I’m a Portland-based designer with a range of experience from startups to enterprise, and from healthcare to edtech.
     text: >
-      ## I’m a Portland-based designer with a range of experience from startups
-      to enterprise, and from healthcare to edtech.

       I grew up in a small town on the Texas-Louisiana border and eventually became the first member of my family to pursue a college degree.
 There wasn’t much to do when I was a kid, so I taught myself HTML, CSS, and